right-rudder/summit/src/content/blog/welcome-to-flight-training.md

 ---
 title: "Welcome to Flight Training"
-description: "Welcome to the Red Arrow Flight Academy.
-We are delighted that you have taken an interest in the flight training programs that Red Arrow has to offer."
+description: "Welcome to the Summit Flight Academy.
+We are delighted that you have taken an interest in the flight training programs that Summit has to offer."
 pubDate: "Aug 19, 2020"
 heroImage: "/welcome-to-flight-training.webp"
 author: "Tomas Peralta"